How much would you love to be able to lose weight by eating all the foods that you want and

 you are actually heavier than when you started.
 That’s because your excess weight is not due to

-lack of self control or laziness.
-It’s just a symptom of another problem.
-Perhaps you are
+lack of self-control or laziness.
+It’s just a symptom.

 I’m sure you’d agree that when you try to follow a weight loss plan that puts the kabosh on

-certain foods that you love, your cravings for them will drag you around by the nose.
+certain foods that you love, your cravings for those foods drag you around by the nose.
 Despite all

 attempts to stay on program, it doesn’t matter, the cravings will get you every time.
 Before you

 know it, you’re giving in, eating the food and feeling miserable, overcome by guilt and promising